torus-tools/cli/README.md

 OPTIONS
   -c, --cdn            creates a CloudFront distribution for your site.
-  -e, --error=error    [default: error.html] name of the error document -f, --upload=upload  name of a specific file you want to upload to your site. all uploads all of the files
+  -e, --error=error    [default: error.html] name of the error document

   -h, --https          creates and validates a TLS certificate for your site.
 If you arent using a route53 DNS you must
                        create a CNAME record manually in your DNS.